 Two ways for employer to deal with the rising cost of employee benefits

-When times are tough, employers are often looking for a way to cut expenses as opposed to add to them.
+When times are tough, employers are often looking for a way to cut expenses as opposed to adding to them.
 When it comes to benefits, it’s often tough to take away something that employees have without affecting morale or loyalty.
 This has become increasingly challenging given that health benefit premiums have been increasing as a result of rising health care costs at a rate of 10% to 15%.

 Here are a couple of ways to help combat the rising cost of health benefits: